syncfusion-content/uwp-docs/uwp/Calendar/Month-Navigation.md

 ## Notifying the Next Button Click

-`NextScrollButtonClicked` event is fired when the next button is clicked.
+The `NextScrollButtonClicked` event is fired when the next button is clicked.

 {% tabs %}